-We just hit 100,000 pages viewed as we approach the end of our first six months.
-Thank you all for that.
+We approach the end of our first six months.
 Graduating now to the big leagues.
-Here is our week in review.
+Thank you all.
+Welcome to the .023rd edition of Prescriptions.
+Here is our review of the week in the arts.

 Jeanne Mammen’s œuvre, with all its fierce fault lines, is a significant reflection of political and aesthetic upheavals of the last century.
 This retrospective presents 170 works covering 60 years.
 Retrospective at Berlinische Galerie through January 15, 2018.